nikhilkumarshrivastav/facebook-clone-mern/README.md

 The project may be continued at a later date.
 Since the purpose of the project was practice using MERN, all of the original Facebook functionality may not be added.

 ## Inspiration
-This project was inspired by and based on the work of @drakosi99.
-Great appreciation for his tutorials.
+This project was inspired by and based on the work of @drakosi99 Great appreciation for his tutorials.

 ## Contact
-Created by @isenkasa.
+Created by @isenkasa